-- a MaterialBalanceType Enum indicating the type (balance_type) - of material balances to write - first State Block to be linked by balances (state_1) - - second State Block to be linked by balances (state 2) -
+- type (balance_type a MaterialBalanceType Enum indicating the) - of material balances to write - balances (state_2 second State Block to be linked by) - - balances -

 General build method for UnitModel-BlockData.
 This method calls a number of sub-methods which automate the construction of expected attributes of unit models.